WebAssembly/wasmint/docs/BinaryFormat.md

 After that exactly LT_LEN strings follow that contain the names of the used types.
 The order of the strings define their local type index.

-As an example, this type table would define indizes for the types `int32` and `void`.
+As an example, this type table would define indices for the types `int32` and `void`.

 ```
 2, // number of types